 Graveyards to visit during Day of the Dead Oaxaca

-- Atzompa (best on 31 October) – this local graveyard is quieter than Xococotlan making it a good place to see authentic celebrations.
+This local graveyard is quieter than Xococotlan making it a good place to see authentic celebrations.
 It’s where most of the photos in this blog were taken.
 A taxi here will take 15 minutes and cost 150-220 pesos.
 I visited Aztompa straight after Xococotlan and it was great to compare the two.

-- San Felipe – this local graveyard was one of the best surprises of my Oaxaca trip.
+This local graveyard was one of the best surprises of my Oaxaca trip.
 There were few tourists here but a lot of locals drinking merrily and dancing to a live band.
 San Felipe is a 10-minute drive from Oaxaca; I caught a taxi split with 2 other travellers for 150 pesos.
 I visited on 2 November but I believe it’s busy every night.

 Don’t forget to refer to the official Oaxaca City Day of the Dead programme which changes each year.
 It will direct you to different shows, events and gatherings happening in Oaxaca during the festival.
-During my visit, it was printed everywhere on posters and boards around the city.
-Look out for these during Day of the Dead Oaxaca 2023!

 Watch the comparsas (parades)